MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/private-link-configure.md

 ms.date: 10/23/2024
 ---

-# Configure private link for Azure Monitor using Azure portal
+# Configure private link for Azure Monitor

 This article provides step by step details for creating and configuring an Azure Monitor Private Link Scope (AMPLS) using the Azure portal.
 Also included in the article are alternate methods for working with AMPLS using CLI, PowerShell, and ARM templates.